-Bear Mountain Trail is a 5.9 mile moderately trafficked loop trail located near Salisbury, Connecticut that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until December.
+Bear Mountain Trail is a 6.1 mile moderately trafficked loop trail located near Salisbury, Connecticut that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until December.
 Dogs are also able to use this trail.

 Great hike, will definitely do it again.
 Bring hiking boots, the combination of snow and rock can be treacherous.

 We will definitely do this trail again.
 Moderate terrain.